I think you’ll agree that choosing the perfect hourly rate on Upwork can seem like an impossible task at times.

 See for yourself:

 This kind of thing doesn't happen by accident.
-People don't become 5x more successful by accident.
+People don't become 5x more successful out of chance.

 This is the result of perceived value.